GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 A client using the DNS Bootstrap discovery method in {{dns-boot}} would treat servers in its ignore list as unreachable for the purposes of processing the SRV RR as described in {{RFC2782}}.
 (For example, a client might end up selecting a server with a less-preferred priority than servers in its ignore list, even if an HTTPS connection could have been formed successfully with some of those servers.)

-If an ignore list is maintained, entries SHOULD time out and allow for re-checking after either the cache expiration time from the DNS response that caused the server to be added to the ignore list, or for a configurable hold-down time that has a default value no shorter than 1 hour and no longer than 24 hours.
+If an ignore list is maintained, entries SHOULD time out and allow for re-checking after a configurable hold-down time that has a default value no shorter than 1 hour and no longer than 24 hours.

 # IANA Considerations